Part 1: Notes from Richard Woods

 Never the less, since the rest of this website is about selecting and buying a boat, it only seems fair to have at least one webpage that covers catamaran design.
-This page contains notes on boat hull design goals and the mathematical formulas used in actual catamaran hull design.
+This page contains notes on boat hull design goals and an accompanying page from Terho Halme has mathematical formulas used in actual catamaran hull design.
 It has become a popular research stop and an important reference to the catamaran design community.

-The content of this page was copied with permission from two impeccable sources.
-The first section was reproduced from the maestro of Catamaran designs, renown British naval architect, Richard Woods, who not only designs catamarans, he sails them across oceans…. repeatedly.
+The content of this page was reproduced from the maestro of Catamaran designs, renown British naval architect, Richard Woods, who not only designs catamarans, he sails them across oceans…. repeatedly.
 He has a lot to say on the subject of catamaran hull design.

 “…When it’ all said and done, the performance of a sailing catamaran is dependent on three primary specs: length, sail area and weight.
 If the boat is longer it generally means it’ a faster boat.
 If she has more sail area, it means she’ a faster boat and if she’ light it means she’ a faster boat.